🦺

 Certified Aging-in-Place Specialist - CAPS

-Abides by the American Occupational Therapy Association (AOTA) code of ethics
+Member American Occupational Therapy Association (AOTA)

 Member Home Modification Occupational Therapy Alliance